In the Media

 Keeping Cannabis Compliant

 The legalization of marijuana in the United States has been a long and arduous process, but thanks to medical research and the benefits it can have for certain individuals, it has recently become more widely accepted in some states.
-One of those is Alaska, where Jana Weltzin has been recognized for her work with the title of Leading Marijuana Compliance and Regulatory Attorney of the Year, Alaska.
-Proficient in the arenas of cannabis business and regulatory law, we find out how this fearless leader has set the standard for excellence.
+One of those is Alaska, where Jana Weltzin has been recognized for her work with the title of Leading Marijuana Compliance and Regulatory Attorney of the Year, Alaska

 Alaska Cannabis Industry Engages in Government Lobbying